 When it comes to cooking performance, cast iron and nonstick have their own advantages and disadvantages.

 Nonstick, obviously has better stick resistance than cast iron Tawas.
-No matter how old the cast iron Tawa is, you need to apply a thin coating of oil to release food, which is not the case with nonstick Tawas.
+No matter how well-seasoned the cast iron Tawa is, you need to apply a thin coating of oil to release food, which is not the case with nonstick Tawas.

 As nonstick Tawas have aluminium or triply stainless steel base, they conduct heat more uniformly than cast iron.
 So, you need to preheat cast iron Tawas on a low flame for several minutes before you can actually use them.